 - 4.17.1 BPET engages in a range of activities involving food, therefore it has responsibility for ensuring that food hygiene standards are met.
+This includes:

-This includes: - personal hygiene - opening and closing checks - clear and clean - chilled storage - separating foods - training and supervision - 4.17.2 A number of items of equipment used in school kitchen areas or food technology rooms pose potential risks to users.
-We will therefore ensure that appropriate information and training at the outset is provided. - 4.17.3 In accordance with the Gas Safety (Installation and Use) Regulations 1998, gas appliances will be properly installed by someone registered with the Gas Safe Register.
+- personal hygiene

+- opening and closing checks

+- clear and clean

+- chilled storage

+- separating foods

+- training and supervision

+- 4.17.2 A number of items of equipment used in school kitchen areas or food technology rooms pose potential risks to users.
+We will therefore ensure that appropriate information and training at the outset is provided.

+- 4.17.3 In accordance with the Gas Safety (Installation and Use) Regulations 1998, gas appliances will be properly installed by someone registered with the Gas Safe Register.
 They will also be fully serviced by a Gas Safe registered engineer and will be sited where there is adequate ventilation.
-It is unlawful to use any gas appliance which is known, or suspected, to be unsafe. - 4.17.4 Wherever food is prepared or served, safe and adequate cleaning routines need to be established to ensure compliance with health and safety requirements.
+It is unlawful to use any gas appliance which is known, or suspected, to be unsafe.

+- 4.17.4 Wherever food is prepared or served, safe and adequate cleaning routines need to be established to ensure compliance with health and safety requirements.
 Whether these duties are carried out by pupils, teachers, caretakers, canteen workers, lunchtime supervisors or cleaning staff, it is vital that all involved are aware of these routines and that they are followed at all times.
-For example: - hands should be washed before and after cleaning routines, and consideration given to the wearing of protective gloves in certain circumstances (note that certain types of rubber gloves can cause anaphylactic shock where the user has an allergy or sensitivity) - cross-contamination issues should be addressed, e.g. different cloths for different surfaces - an appropriate slip hazard warning sign should be used when mopping floors - tasks involving the carrying of trays, equipment, buckets etc should not incur any manual handling risks - any corrosive or irritant cleaning substances, e.g. bleach, are subject to a Control of Substances Hazardous to Health (COSHH) assessment and appropriate measures taken to avoid harm. - 4.17.5 BPET takes all allergies seriously and it is important that parents inform the school immediately of any allergies and medications that might be required in an emergency so that a separate risk assessment can be undertaken. - 4.17.6 BPET operates its academies in accordance with the Food Information (Amendment) (England) Regulations 2019 which require all food prepared on site and pre-packaged for direct sale to display the following clear information on its packaging: - The food's name

-- A full list of ingredients, emphasising any allergenic ingredients
+For example: - hands should be washed before and after cleaning routines, and consideration given to the wearing of protective gloves in certain circumstances (note that certain types of rubber gloves can cause anaphylactic shock where the user has an allergy or sensitivity) - cross-contamination issues should be addressed, e.g. different cloths for different surfaces - an appropriate slip hazard warning sign should be used when mopping floors - tasks involving the carrying of trays, equipment, buckets etc should not incur any manual handling risks - any corrosive or irritant cleaning substances, e.g. bleach, are subject to a Control of Substances Hazardous to Health (COSHH) assessment and appropriate measures taken to avoid harm. - 4.17.5 BPET takes all allergies seriously and it is important that parents inform the school immediately of any allergies and medications that might be required in an emergency so that a separate risk assessment can be undertaken.
+The information is shared with catering staff, Midday Supervisory assistants and is available through Arbor to class teachers and those who the child may work with where food is involved. - 4.17.6 BPET operates its academies in accordance with the Food Information (Amendment) (England) Regulations 2019 which require all food prepared on site and pre-packaged for direct sale to display the following clear information on its packaging: - The food's name - A full list of ingredients, emphasising any allergenic ingredients